 She said, “You spoke about the Holy Ghost.
 I want to receive the Holy Ghost, and I want to speak in tongues.
 Will you pray for me?”
 Well, of course, we prayed for her, and she received her tongues in the back seat of our car.
 This lady has experienced life-changing results since that time.
 She broke the power of witchcraft upon her life.
 She has experienced a far superior life than she had ever experienced, and she is a blessing to many.

 Perhaps you are like this today.
 If so, I’d love to pray for you now.
-Or, perhaps you might do as I did.
+Or, maybe you might do as I did.
 Go somewhere private and pray.
 Get into your vehicle.
 The place doesn’t matter.
 It’s being Hungry for God that matters.

 Hungry for God – How to Experience Holy Spirit Baptism